-Compass Behavioral Health is a community mental health center that serves quality care to over 13 counties throughout Southwest Kansas.
-We were established in 1961 to provide a wide range of evaluation and treatment programs.
+Compass was established in 1961 to provide a wide range of evaluation and treatment programs.
 Each treatment and therapy program integrates the needs of the whole person to help them achieve a well-balanced life.
 As a professional organization that leads to discovery and innovation, we employ and retain an exceptional staff who deliver timely and quality care.

-Compass Behavioral Center provides a variety of medication evaluation and management for children and adults suffering from mental illnesses throughout Southwest KS.
+Compass Behavioral Center provides a variety of medication evaluation and management for children and adults suffering from mental illnesses.
 Our healthcare professionals combine their years of experience to discover the most appropriate solution for your medication needs.
 Whether it be a lower, additional or alternative dosage, we’ll work with you to restore balance in your wellbeing.

 Community Based Services (CBS)

 Children are cared for by our Case Managers, Mental Health Assistants, and Wraparound TCM providers.
-Our CBS services can be offered within the home, community, and schools in all of our 13 counties.
+Our CBS services can be offered within the home, community, and schools.

 24/7 Crisis Services

 Compass Behavioral Health provides 24/7 crisis services.
 We are available to respond when you need us the most.
 Call your local Compass office during working hours or come directly in to our office.
 After hours, call your local Compass office and you will be transferred to a mental health professional.

 Everyone deserves to hold a position within the workforce, especially those with a serious mental illness.
 Our employment specialists would be more than happy to search the job market for a position related to your interests, number of hours you want to work, convenient location, and other factors based on your preferences.
 Found a perfect potential job?
 We can advocate for you to your employer!
 Our services don’t have to end after you’ve landed the position; we can help you develop your future career plan.